Mary Sands: Present-day singers

-Other traditional Southern Appalachian ballad singers who have recorded albums containing one or more of Sands's songs include: Donna Ray Norton, Single Girl and Forks in the Road; Bobby McMillon, A Deeper Feeling; Bill Morris, Blue Ridge Mountain Music, Volume II; Jerry Adams, When I First Come to this Country; Doug and Jack Wallin, Family Songs and Stories from the North Carolina Mountains; and Betty Smith, Songs Traditionally Sung in North Carolina.
+Other traditional Southern Appalachian ballad singers who have recorded albums containing one or more of Sands's songs include: Donna Ray Norton, Single Girl, Forks in the Road, and Forevermore I'll Sing; Bobby McMillon, A Deeper Feeling; Bill Morris, Blue Ridge Mountain Music, Volume II; Jerry Adams, When I First Come to this Country; Doug and Jack Wallin, Family Songs and Stories from the North Carolina Mountains; and Betty Smith, Songs Traditionally Sung in North Carolina.

+Legacy

+In 2025, the North Carolina Highway Historical Marker Program honored Sands and her role in the preservation of traditional Southern Appalachian ballads by placing a highway historical marker alongside North Carolina Highway 208 near where she lived when she sang for Sharp.